Netcracker/DRNavigator/documentation/internal/HowToDevelopSiteManager.md

 ```
 The full list of environment variables is available in [configuration file](/site-manager/config/config.go);

-Site-manager can be run in following modes:
+Site-manager can be run locally in following modes:
 1. `without-cluster mode`;
 2. `outside-the-cluster mode`;
 3. `inside-the-cluster mode`;